artikcloud/tutorial-java-WebSocketEventFeed/README.md

 }]
 ```

 Stop WebSocket device channel on the device.
-You should see the new event 'device.status.online' in the output
+You should see the new event 'device.status.offline' in the output.

- 3. At My ARTIK Cloud, connect a new device and then delete it.
+ 3. At My ARTIK Cloud, connect a new device first and then delete it.
 You should see the output like the following:

 ```
 Received event:[class EventFeedData {